Our Impact

 A Life Among Elephants

-Produced by Mara Media, the 90 minute film on the life and work of conservationist Iain Douglas-Hamilton as won multiple awards at film festivals, and continues to inspire people to fight for the causes they believe in.
+Produced by Mara Media, the multiple award-winning 90 minute film on the life and work of conservationist Iain Douglas-Hamilton has been broadcast in the USA, UK & Europe and continues to inspire people to fight for causes they believe in.

 Learn More About ...